GrigLars/code_examples/README.md

 # Examples of my code style

 Often, employers want to know my code examples.
 Here are some of them.
+I am great at debugging code or applications, although I would not consider myself a "master programmer," at this time.
+As of this writing (2019), I am working on polishing up my python3 skills.

 ## aws_report.bash
 Mostrous AWS report which dumps multiple spreadsheets.